History of Philippine Airlines: Post-receivership history (2008–2011)

 On October 4, 2007, nine years after being financially crippled by the Asian financial crisis and subsequent downturns in the aviation industry, and after reporting a net income of ₱6.79 billion (US$140.3 million) which was the airline's largest profit at the time in its history, the Securities and Exchange Commission ordered the release of PAL from receivership.
 The airline immediately announced plans to attract foreign investments through an international road show to tour around Asia, Europe and North America.
 PAL continued its ambitious expansion plans, launching regional subsidiary PAL Express on April 10, 2008, to supersede the financially troubled Air Philippines, with a $150 million order for three 50-seat Bombardier Q300 and six 78-seat Bombardier Q400 aircraft from Bombardier Aerospace.
-PAL Express operations began on May 5 with eight flights daily between Manila and Malay, while hub operations from Cebu City commenced on May 19 with flights between Cebu and five points in the Visayas and Mindanao.
+PAL Express operations began on May 5 with eight flights daily between Manila and Boracay, while hub operations from Mactan–Cebu International Airport commenced on May 19 with flights between Cebu and five points in the Visayas and Mindanao.
 Services to other destinations, including many destinations formerly served by PAL prior to the Asian financial crisis, began in June and July 2008.
 PAL Express was originally to be primarily based in Cebu and fly intra-regional routes in the Visayas and Mindanao, as well as secondary routes to smaller airports in island provinces.
 In response to rising competition from Cebu Pacific and Zest Airways, PAL Express rebranded itself as Airphil Express on March 28, 2010, under a low-cost model.
-PAL decided to restore the PAL Express name as part of expansion strategy, effectively rendering the Airphil Express brand defunct on March 15, 2013.
+The PAL Express name was restored as part of the airline's expansion strategy, effectively rendering the Airphil Express brand defunct on March 15, 2013.